Mahim05078/mahim05078.github.io/_pages/about.md

   - /about.html
 ---

 Thank you for visiting my page.
-I am a CS graduate and a CS research enthusiast.
-My currently working on aligning Visual Language Models and Large Language models in general, with human values.
+I am a Computer Science graduate and a research enthusiast.
+I am currently working on aligning Visual Language Models and Large Language models in general, with human values.
 The goal of my work is building a safer and more trustworthy AI ecosystem.
 I also have prior experience in distributed machine learning, specially federated learning architectures and their applications.
 Furthermore, I am interested in creating novel, safe human centric AI systems.

 I am currently employed as a Lecturer at the department of Computer Science and Engineering at United International University.
 Before that, I was a Software Engineer at REVE systems for a year.
 I completed my B.Sc. in Computer Science and Engineering from **Bangladesh University of Engineering and Technology (BUET)** on February, 2021.
 I looking forward to expanding my horizons as a researcher and enrolling into a Ph.D. program.